1,000+ Opportunities

 Angela Allen, District Teacher Leann Andre, Child Care Resource and Referral Administrator Laura Collins, District Coach Sara Cross, Statewide Voluntary Preschool Program Community Partner Teacher/Director Katie Devereaux, District Director Darla Lloyd, District Lead Teacher Kristie Parks, District Coach Kristin Rourk, District Administrator Rhea Wright, District Administrator

-Based on current listing details, eligibility includes: See the Iowa grants portal for complete eligibility requirements.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: See the Iowa grants portal for complete eligibility requirements.
+Confirm the full requirements in the official notice before applying.